 Heat Speak is an indie folk group led by singer-songwriter Dario Ré.
 His impassioned poetics sung in English and French are supported by dynamic musicianship and intricate arrangements to create a unique blend of indie folk, chamber pop and world fusion.

-The founding collaborations with violinist Phil Pintor began in 2014 in the budding music city of Spokane, Washington.
+The founding collaborations with violinist Phil Pintor began in 2014 in Spokane, Washington.
 They began collecting musicians to record what became the 2017 record, Aspen Artichoke released independently under the eponymous band name Dario Ré.
-Following its release, a rotating cast of musicians banded around Ré to perform throughout the Pacific Northwest many of whom formally united as Heat Speak in 2018.
+Following its release, a rotating cast of musicians banded around Ré and Pintor to perform throughout the Pacific Northwest many of whom formally united as Heat Speak in 2018.

 “Rootsy would be reductive but not entirely false, for embedded into Heat Speak's brand of indie-folk are flavors of busking Americana and Canadian coffee houses.”

 “Listening to Heat Speak, it's obvious that the sparse arrangements have been painstakingly, carefully considered [...] you get the sense that one of Ré's musical tenets is that less is often so much more.”